cleaniquecoders/artisan-extended/README.md

 php artisan vendor:publish --tag=artisan-extended-views
 ```

+p/s: Scaffold / Resourceful views require reusable components, hence you need to publish the `artisan-extended-views`.

 ## Important Notes

 On production, only `php artisan clear:cache` available for use, other than that if your application running on `local` or `staging`, all the Artisan Extended commands available for you on artisan console.